ahamedzoha/kasm-pro/docs/tecnical-specifications.md

 The platform follows a microservices architecture with the following primary components:

+- **Frontend Applications**:
+  - **Marketing Site**: Next.js-based SSR application for SEO-optimized public content
-- **Frontend Application**: React-based SPA with WebSocket connections
+  - **Application**: Vite React SPA with WebSocket connections for terminal functionality
 - **API Gateway**: Entry point for all API requests, handling routing and basic authentication
 - **Authentication Service**: Manages user authentication and authorization
 - **Environment Manager**: Orchestrates the creation and management of virtual environments